Answers to Common Business Valuation Questions

 We usually value either an invested capital or equity interest in a business.
 Generally speaking, equity means net worth, or assets minus liabilities.
 The value of invested capital (sometimes called enterprise value or asset value), is the debt free value of an enterprise.
 A simple example of invested capital value is when a real estate appraiser values a residential property at, say, $500,000.
-The appraiser is not concerned with how much is owed on the property, thus the $500,000 is equivalent to invested capital.
-If we subtract the mortgage owed on the home (interest-bearing debt in the case of a business), let’s say $275,000 in this example, its equity value is $225,000.
+The appraiser is not concerned with how much is owed on the property.
+The $500,000 is equivalent to invested capital.
+If we subtract the mortgage owed on the home (interest-bearing debt in the case of a business), let’s say $275,000 in this example, equity value is $225,000.

 What is a business valuation approach?

 An approach is a general way of determining value using one or more business valuation methods.

 What is the Asset Approach to business valuation?

 The Asset Approach, also called the cost approach, is based on the value of a company’s underlying assets and liabilities, and is generally an indication of the value that has accumulated over time.
 Generally speaking the cost of duplicating or replacing each component is determined, sometimes using specialist appraisers (e.g. real estate, machinery and equipment).
 Common asset-based methods are a) Adjusted Book Value Method (sometimes augmented by the Excess Earnings Method to value intangibles), b) Replacement Cost Method, and c) Liquidation Value Method.
 Liquidation value is the amount that could be obtained from a piecemeal sale of business assets, after expenses.